Preventing Identity Theft Online

 In a typical phishing scam, cybercriminals will try to use a number of techniques to fool you into giving them your personal information.
 Phishing emails and text messages often appear to be real communication from a company or person you know or trust.
 They can seem like they’re from a financial institution, a social network site, online store, or online payment website or app.

 Phishing scams can be devastating, as perpetrators can trick victims into revealing passwords, bank account numbers, and even Social Security numbers.
-The FBI’s Internet Crime Complaint Center reported that people lost $57 million to phishing scams in one year alone.
+The FBI’s Internet Crime Complaint Center reported that almost 300 million phishing scams were reported in 2023 alone.

 How can you protect yourself from falling into a phisher’s trap?
 Think before you click, and only open links when you’re browsing trusted sites.
 Avoid clicking on random emails and instant messages, and keep an eye out for common phishing language, like an email that starts with “Dear Customer” instead of your name.